 Now you are able to execute Mousepad with

 mousepad/mousepad from the source folder, we are ready to smash a real bug.
-Obviously I wouldn’t be so reckless to let a bug live just for beginners fix it and never push the fix, the bug I have in mind was fixed centuries ago (2014), actually it was one of my first contributed patches.
+Obviously I wouldn’t be so reckless to let a bug live just for beginners fix it and never push the fix, the bug I have in mind was fixed centuries ago (2014), actually it was one of my first contributed patches (when merge requests weren’t a thing yet).

 With the magic of git, we can travel back to mousepad-0.3.0 (gtk2!) and smash that bug once again.
 Before we go back, clean the source folder with